tigera-solutions/fortinet-enablement/modules/creating-your-k8s-cluster.md

       "feature-gates": "EphemeralContainers=true"
   ```

-2. Now you can launch kubernetes using kubeadm:
+2. Now you can launch kubernetes using kubeadm (On the `master` node)

   ```
   $ sudo kubeadm init --config 1-kubeadm-config.yaml